RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

         return None
 ```

-This function is the heart of our program, so let's break it down in detail:
+Let's break down what exactly this code does here:

 - First, we define a function called `get_country_info` that takes one parameter: `country_name`.
 This parameter is the name of the country we want to look up.